neuropoly/neuro.polymtl.ca/job-opportunities/msc-or-phd-or-postdoc-positions.md

 ### B0 Magnetic Field Mapping

 * **Description**: We are recruiting MSc/PhD students to work on B0 magnetic field mapping at 3 T and 7 T. Many MRI techniques, such fMRI, DTI, and T2* mapping are highly sensitive to B0 inhomogeneities.
 B0-related artifacts can be minimized or eliminated if the B0 field distribution is known.
 Different approaches to measuring the B0 field have been proposed over the years.
-This project would aim to evaluate different B0 mapping techniques and propose B0 mapping procedures at 3 T and 7 T. Research will be conducted at the NeuroPoly lab (Polytechnique, University of Montreal, [www.neuro.polymtl.ca](http://www.neuro.polymtl.ca/)\), and at the Montreal Neurological Institute (MNI, McGill University).
+This project would aim to evaluate different B0 mapping techniques and propose B0 mapping procedures for 3 T and 7 T imaging.
+Research will be conducted at the NeuroPoly lab (Polytechnique, University of Montreal, [www.neuro.polymtl.ca](http://www.neuro.polymtl.ca/)\), and at the Montreal Neurological Institute (MNI, McGill University).
 * **Skills**: Physics | MRI (acquisition and analysis) | Ultra-high field MRI
 * **Contact**: [Eva Alonso-Ortiz](mailto:eva.alonso-ortiz@polymtl.ca)